mackcoder/Autoencoder-Detect-SQL-Injection-XSS/README.md

 </div>

 ## 🌟 Highlights
-  - SQL Injection and XSS (Cross-Site-Scripting)
+  - 👾SQL Injection and XSS (Cross-Site-Scripting)
-  - Training with Public Datasets
+  - 📂Training with Public Datasets
-  - Implementation in Python with TensorFlow
+  - 🛠️Implementation in Python with TensorFlow
-  - Unsupervised Machine Leaning with Autoencoder
+  - 🧠Unsupervised Machine Leaning with Autoencoder
-  - Detection tests and results
+  - ❗Detection tests and results

 # Getting Started
 ## 🥣 Prerequisites
   All following experiments were conducted using the **GoogleColab** enviroment.

   ## 📚 Libraries Used
   - numpy - For numerical operations and array manipulation
   - pandas - For data loading and preprocessing